cornwarecjp/amiko-pay/doc/vulnerabilities.md

 language is extended with op-codes that make it possible to implement the Amiko commit/rollback conditions instead of the 2-of-2 multisignature script.
-In the absence of such op-codes, there are a couple ways to reduce the problem, for instance using an escrow pary, adding collateral or, in extreme cases, by using the commit/rollback evidence in the legal system.
+In the absence of such op-codes, there are a couple ways to reduce the problem, for instance using an escrow party, adding collateral or, in extreme cases, by using the commit/rollback evidence in the legal system.